openhab/openhab-addons/addons/binding/org.openhab.binding.enocean/README.md

 ## Thing Configuration

-The pairing process of an openHAB thing and an EnOcean device has to be triggered within PaperUI.
+The pairing process of an openHAB thing and an EnOcean device has to be triggered within Paper UI.
-Therefore if you do not want to use PaperUI, a mixed mode configuration approach has to be done.
+Therefore if you do not want to use Paper UI, a mixed mode configuration approach has to be done.
 To determine the EEP and EnOceanId of the device and announce a SenderId to it, you first have to pair an openHAB thing with the EnOcean device.
 Afterwards you can delete this thing and manage it with its necessary parameters through a configuration file.
 If you change the SenderId of your thing, you have to pair again the thing with your device.